hmrc/vat-service-guide/source/documentation/set-up.html.md

 ## Create agent services account and link existing VAT clients

+### Create an agent services account

-An agent must create an Agent services account and connect it to their accounting software.
+An agent must create an agent services account and connect it to their accounting software.
 The creation of the account is a one-off process that an agency must do to enable its agents to access Making Tax Digital through this one account and act for their clients.

 The agent does this through their accounting software or from GOV.UK.
 The agent must: